rednoah/VASH/README.md

 Perceptual Hash project for Videos (MMAI Term Project)

-Tutorial: So I have a video, but how can I get all the (I-) Frames out of it?
+**Tutorial: Video Decoding w/ FFMPEG**

-Well, you could either write your own decoder.
-Or you could be smart and use the help of 'ffmpeg' :)
+So by now you have a collection of videos, but how can you retrieve (I-) Frames from it?
+Well, you could either write your own decoder for every possible format.
+Or you can be smart and use the help of 'ffmpeg' :)
 * A simple tutorial can be found at http://dranger.com/ffmpeg/tutorial01.html
 * Unfortunately, the tutorial is somewhat outdated, many of the functions used are deprecated today.
 * To save you a lot of Google'ing, here is an overview fitted to tutorial1.c: